 Information we generate

 - AI outputs and derived content.
-Draft messages, summaries, extracted fields, classifications, and other content produced by AI features acting on your workspace data.
+Draft messages, call and communication summaries, extracted fields, classifications, and other content produced by AI features acting on your workspace data.

 - Search and similarity indexes.
 To power in-app search and AI features, we generate vector embeddings of selected workspace content — including contact records, message threads, transaction summaries, and document text.
 These embeddings are derived from your content and are processed by the AI providers identified in Section 3.